atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 {{#linux}}

-If you are not using Atom's official package repositories, you will need to manually download and install the latest `.rpm` or `.deb` package from https://atom.io.
+If you are using Atom's official package repositories, use your distribution's package manager to update Atom.
+Otherwise, you will need to manually download and install the latest `.rpm` or `.deb` package from https://atom.io.
 For more details, see [Installing Atom on Linux.](https://flight-manual.atom.io/getting-started/sections/installing-atom/#installing-atom-on-linux)

 {{/linux}}